Ayomide0123/githubProfileFinder/README.md

 You can start editing the page by modifying the files in the `app` directory.
 The page auto-updates as you edit the files.

-## Dark Mode Toggle

-The application features a dark mode toggle that allows users to switch between light and dark themes.
-When the button is clicked, the application checks if the "dark" class is currently applied to the document.
-If it is, dark mode is enabled; if not, light mode is used.
-This toggle enhances the user experience by providing a comfortable viewing option for users in low-light environments.

 ## Learn More